-This manual covers the models MAC/MAT Air Cooled Machine Barrels for mechanized MIG welding with a barrel length of 8.625" and a shielding gas connection in the vertical.
+This manual covers the models MAC/MAT Air Cooled Machine Barrels for mechanized MIG welding with a barrel length of 8.625" and a shielding gas connection in the horizontal.
 Direct mounting is accomplished by utilizing interconnections to the welding head or wire drive.
 Remote mounting is accomplished by an insulated mounting bracket and utilizing a casing/conduit and an adapter to the wire drive.

 Two models are available.
 The model MAC features a slip-in current tip fastened by a collet nut.
-The wire diameter range includes .030"-1/16" with a current capacity of 175-275 amperes in CO2.
+The wire diameter range includes .030"-1/16" for hard and cored, with a current capacity of 175-275 amperes in CO2.

 The model MAT uses a threaded type current tip.
-Current capacity is 400 amperes in CO2 shielding.
+The wire diameter range includes .030"-1/16" for hard and cored, with a current capacity is 400 amperes in CO2 shielding.